 Our friends are raving about Adult Coloring Books, which have gained in popularity over the past several years.
 Coloring Books for Adults come in various levels of difficulty and topics, from Flowers and Butterflies to Classic Cars.

-For seniors we think about large print and larger areas to color within the images.
+For seniors we think about easy, large print coloring books that have larger areas to color within the images.
 But your senior might be up for something more challenging.
 Complete the gift with the New Guide to Coloring (pictured above), a collection of colored pencils and ergonomic pencil grip aids or celebrate their childhood with this special edition 60th Anniversary 64 Count Crayon set with Collectible Tin.

 The WyzeCam is a small, inexpensive, easy-to-use security camera.
 Set it up and point it at whatever you want to capture.
 The image is viewable through your smart phone or tablet.
 There are waterproof accessories available, but we just have them pointed outside from the indoor window sill.
 We also had a couple pointed inside to find out how new pets interacted with each other when no one was home.

 To get more gift ideas for seniors, ask your senior to think about what would make their day easier.
 Once you know the specifics, you can look for solutions to help ease their daily routine.
 You could send them this page to help spur an idea, or view our list of Gifts to Make Life Easier as We Age for more ideas.

 Do you have more ideas for low-cost but useful gift ideas for seniors?
 We want to hear about them!